 Propylene Glycol (a.k.a.
 Propane-1,2-diol) is a clear, colorless, non-corrosive but strongly hygroscopic difunctional alcohol, in such a way that it must be protected from exposures to the atmosphere.
-Unique among the glycols, propylene glycol has low toxicity for humans.
-It was first manufactured in 1859 by hydrolysis of propylene glycol diacetate, but it wasn’t until 1931 that it was first commercialized and used as a substitute for glycerol in pharmaceuticals.
+Unique among the glycols, propylene glycol has low toxicity to humans.
+It was first manufactured in 1859 by the hydrolysis of propylene glycol diacetate, but it wasn’t until 1931 that it was first commercialized and used as a substitute for glycerol in pharmaceuticals.
 It is commonly used in unsaturated polyester resins, but also in foods, cosmetics, pharmaceuticals, and other applications.

 Intratec offers professional, easy-to-understand reports examining Propylene Glycol production.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
 All reports are based on the most recent economic data available (Q2 2019).

 You can find below reports focused on Propylene Glycol production processes currently offered by Intratec.
 If none of the off-the-shelf reports listed below fits your needs, you can request a bespoke report tailored to your needs, for as low as USD 2,900!